Gotham Book Mart: Closing

 There were various stories for why Brown fell behind in the rent.
 According to him, he had recently endured three hernia operations and was struggling to save the store from closing by inventorying the over $3 million worth of books and posting them on the internet.
 In the months since the move from the previous location, the staff appeared to have failed to get any of the inventory online.
 By other accounts, he may have lost momentum after the transition of selling and moving from the old building, and he may have invested too much in more book inventory.
 Other factors that could have been involved included the fact that Barnes & Noble opened a bookstore just around the corner from the Gotham, and also that general book-buying habits of consumers had shifted with the advent of the internet age.

-The primary factors affecting the store appears to have been a combination of the rising rent for real estate in Manhattan, competition from book superstores, and Brown's mismanagement of the business—factors which influenced the closures of a number of other venerable bookstores during the same period.
+The primary factors affecting the store appear to have been a combination of rising Manhattan real estate rents, competition from book superstores, and Brown's mismanagement of the business—factors that influenced the closures of a number of other venerable bookstores during the same period.